ogmini/Notepad-Tabstate-Buffer/README.md

 ### 0.bin / 1.bin

 - First 2 bytes are "NP"
-- 3rd byte might reference the bin number.
-(00 for 0.bin and 01 for 1.bin)
-- 4th byte 09 (Need more testing)
+- Sequence number (Stored as an unsigned LEB128)
-- 14 Unknown Bytes
+- Unknown bytes
 - CRC 32 of all the previous bytes starting from the 3rd byte

 ## Chunk Format for Unsaved Buffer